tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 {% assign imgDir="HTB-Bart-Writeup" %}

 # Introduction
 The hack the box machine "Bart" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
-Exploiting this machine requires knowledge in the areas of wordlist generation.
+Exploiting this machine requires knowledge in the areas of wordlist generation, source code analysis, log injection vulnerabilties and extraction of autologon credentials.
+In addition, it requires knowledge concerning how to dynamically set parameter values in brute force attacks, which is something that can be performed using Burp Suite macros.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

-By enumerating the target, it is possible to discover
+By enumerating the target, it is possible to discover a web application at [http://forum.bart.htb](http://forum.bart.htb) and a login prompt at [http://bart.htb/monitor/](http://bart.htb/monitor/).
+The former can be used to identify potential usernames and generate a list of potential passwords.
+These potential usernames and passwords can then be used in a brute force attack against the login prompt to gain access to a server monitoring software.
+This software then reveals an internal chat application which is behind another login prompt.
+The chat application is open source and it is possible to find the source code for the account registration functionality.

+A source code analysis reveals that anyone can register an account.
+As such, a registration request can be reconstructed and used to bypass the second login prompt.
+Once authenticated, it can be discovered that the application is logging the `User-Agent` field of certain requests, in a dangerous way.
+This logging funcationlity can be abused by sending a request with a PHP web shell in the `User-Agent` header and ensuring that it is uploaded to a file with a `.php` extension.
+Using the web shell, an interactive shell can then be obtained as the `nt authority\iusr` account.
+Thereafter, it can be discovered that the target has autologon credentials for the `Administrator` user.
+The password of this user can be obtained from the Windows registry and then be used to compromise the account!

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.81`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that there is a web server on port 80.